wc1997/RunesBreakdown/README.md

 1 Parse API of different ranks (Bronze, Silver, Gold, Platnium, Diamond, Masters, Challenger)

+2 Create a webpage displaying educational statisics of runes depending of various variables.

+     Future Projects with data collected:
-2 Create CSV for multi-class classification
+     Create CSV for multi-class classification

-3 Attemp to create a model to predict players rank based on information such as
-     cs/min, kda, win percentages, which champions are played
+     Attemp to create a model to predict players rank based on information such as cs/min, kda, win percentages, which champions are played

 TODO: ~~Current complications: ~~